The Hasse principle for systems of diagonal cubic forms: Auxiliary equations

 and the Weyl sum

 Our main lemma provides an estimate for the mean value

-By considering the underlying Diophantine system, one finds that $I(P;D)$ is unchanged by elementary row operations on $D$, and so in the discussion to come we may always pass to a convenient matrix row equivalent to $D$.
+By considering the underlying Diophantine system, one finds that $I(P;D)$ is unchanged by elementary row operations on $D$, and likewise by permutations of its columns.
+Thus, in the discussion to come we may always pass to a convenient matrix row equivalent to $D$.